 - And (this is important!) what skills do you have to mitigate that worst case from happening?

-While it may look like I did just leap into the unknown and say fuck it to the man, what actually happened is that I saved up to take a sabbatical.
+While it may look like I just leapt into the unknown and said fuck it to the man, what actually happened is that I saved up to take a sabbatical.
 During that trip, this blog took off, I got offers for freelance writing, and a new career began to take shape.
 Because I did some risk assessment first, of the kind I am advocating here, I wasn’t in a panic when that happened.

 2. Figure out what you could happily invest more time in learning how to do better.
 What can you become more of an expert at doing?